isprojects/mstform/README.md

 ```

 The `error` property of the field will contain the "Is wrong" error message if
-the field return `true` with the `getError` function.
-If a field contains both
+the field does not return `undefined` with the `getError` function.
+If a field
-an internally generated error message and one that is generated via `getErrors`,
+contains both an internally generated error message and one that is generated
-the internally generated message trumps the one returned by the `getError` hook.
+via `getError`, the internally generated message trumps the one returned by the
+`getError` hook.

 ## Controlling validation messages